CPA-DC/WEBD6201-W2022-Sec02-Group9/README.md

-# WEBD6201-W2021-Lab3-Starter
+# WEBD6201-W2021-Lab3

-This is a starter project for Lab 3
+This is a demo site made by Katherine Bellman and Russell Waring for the course webd6201.